MarginaliaSearch/www.marginalia.nu/content/log/A_109_sleep2.md

 ---

-Huh.
+I was drinking coffee because I was tired, and I was tired because I was drinking coffee.

 Can not drinking nearly two liters of coffee every day improve your sleep quality?
 Big if true.